Kid Leo

+Early life, family and education

+Travagliante was born and raised in Cleveland, Ohio.
+He graduated from Our Lady of Lourdes Central High School then attended Cleveland State University for 12 quarters, carrying different majors.
+Over 50 years later, the school awarded him an honorary doctorate.

 WMMS

-Kid Leo started at WMMS in February, 1973.
-He became the afternoon drive DJ in 1974, holding that time slot until he left the station in December, 1988.
-In 1977 he was promoted to Music Director, then assumed the Operations Manager position in 1986.
+Kid Leo started at WMMS in Cleveland, Ohio, in February 1973.
+He became the afternoon drive DJ in 1974, holding that time slot until he left the station in December 1988.
+In 1977, he was promoted to music director, then in 1986 became operations manager.
 “To many, Kid Leo was WMMS.
 For sixteen years he was the pulse of the station, pumping music and life into the veins of listeners.”
-He was known for embracing new acts, and was credited with breaking many artists in the Cleveland market and giving them more advantage with greater national exposure.
+He was known for embracing new acts and was credited with introducing many artists in the Cleveland market and giving them more advantage with greater national exposure.
 Some of those artists were Bruce Springsteen, John Mellencamp, Pat Benatar, Roxy Music, Cyndi Lauper, The Pretenders, New York Dolls, and Southside Johnny.

-Kid Leo played a biographical role in the video of "Make Me Lose Control," a 1988 Billboard Hot 100 No. 3 super-smash hit single by Eric Carmen.
+Kid Leo played a biographical role in the music video of "Make Me Lose Control," a 1988 Billboard Hot 100 No. 3 hit single by Eric Carmen.

 While at WMMS, Kid Leo became involved in the campaign to bring the Rock and Roll Hall of Fame to Cleveland.
-For his efforts in helping secure the Rock Hall, former Cleveland mayor and then-Ohio governor George Voinovich presented him with the key to the city in 1990.
 His on-air work is represented as part of the permanent radio exhibit in the Rock and Roll Hall of Fame.

-Kid Leo received many industry awards while in radio, and in 1980 was named one of the “Heavy Hundred: The High and Mighty of the Music Industry” in Rolling Stone magazine.
-He was also named Best Disc Jockey by Playboy magazine in their January, 1987 issue.
-His radio gravitas was also referenced in the director's cut of Cameron Crowe's 2000 motion picture Almost Famous.
-In 2003 he was inducted into the Radio and Television Broadcasters' Hall of Fame of Ohio.
-In 2013 CNN named Kid Leo one of the ten All-Time Great DJs.

 Columbia Records

 Kid Leo joined Columbia Records in 1989 as Vice President of Artist Development.
 His first responsibilities were to oversee the Alternative, Jazz, Metal and Dance departments, and strengthen their presence within the company.
-He was named the label liaison for The Rolling Stones' “Steel Wheels” tour and collaborated with the band and their management on behalf of Columbia's interests.
+He was named the label liaison for The Rolling Stones' “Steel Wheels” tour and collaborated with the band and their management on behalf of Columbia.
 He instituted the first promotion department at a major label that was solely dedicated to the Adult Album Alternative (AAA) format.
-Kid Leo was directly involved with the campaigns that broke Alice In Chains, Shawn Colvin and Train.
-In 2002, he left Columbia Records but continued on as a consultant through 2004.
+Kid Leo was directly involved with the campaigns that introduced Alice In Chains, Shawn Colvin and Train.
+In 2002, he left Columbia Records but remained a consultant for it through 2004.